Artwork

 February 26, 2025

-February 26th, 2020.
-The snowfall to me is such a funny thing.
+Based on February 26th, 2020: The snowfall to me is such a funny thing.
 Its tranquility is something I’ve grown to love.
 In adolescence, it became my medium for meditation.
 To escape the busyness of the world with the flutter of falling flakes.
 Yet, I’ve realized it’s what’s responsible for troubling my heart.
 I lost the love of my life only due to the icy weather.
 With the snow, only did that violent cluster of twisted automobile came into existence.
 Many years later, waiting for snowfall for my last moments became an obsession.
 I found a place to spectate that last snowfall, where water falls in the forest to carve stone.
 As I lean against an old maple’s trunk, I lay watching guard of a stone grotto temple at the base of the falling stream.
 This temple has no worshipers but only prayers from the whistling branches.
 There is a sacredness I find in this place’s beauty.
 A sacredness I myself no longer share.
 The lone guard of this temple has grown old and tired.
 Complacent with the agonies of life.
 The frozen flakes drift down to smother most sounds.
 Blanketing me with its comfort.
 The wind kisses my neck, running it’s chilling fingers down my spine.
 My dulled and greyed eyes grow heavy.
 From the little light left from the winter night sky, glistens the landscape to reveal a faint figure in the dark’s thickness.
 It’s my love greeting me to a long-awaited reunion.
 Reaching her hands out for mine, closer and closer as her figure enclosed in on my restful state.
 Until her spirit wraps around me.
 Her warm embrace only cools.
 First my skin, then the fibers of my being.
 Now finally the cold creeping into my slowing heart.

 February 23, 2025

-For 15 years, I built a career in software engineering.
+In 2021: For 15 years, I built a career in software engineering.
 Working my way up the white-collar ladder.
 At the height of my career, working up to the Director or Executive level.
 At times, running my own businesses.
 My same-aged friends coined the nickname “Young Money” for me, which I was never big on being titled.
 Sooner or later, I believe all of us working in an office setting eventually reflect and ask ourselves, “What am I doing?”
 Questioning if what we’re doing is even meaningful.
 Maybe longing for the outdoors and venturing into the rest of the world beyond the concrete highrise walls in that corporate park.
 This painting is meant to exemplify that moment of reflection.

 Defeat